-- · Identify high level risks; and - Analyse the risks related to the current business plan.
+- Identify high level risks; and - Analyse the risks related to the current business plan.

 The Risk Registers identify the Risk Owner for each risk and reinforce the link between risk management and the business planning and execution processes.
-Each Risk Register is reviewed by the SMT at its monthly meetings and, risks are escalated or de-escalated from the Directorate Registers to the Corporate Register as appropriate.
-Where a risk materialises, it is managed as an issue which is also recorded on the Directorate and or Corporate Risk Register.
+Each Risk Register is reviewed by the SMT on a monthly basis and risks are escalated or de-escalated from the Directorate Registers to the Corporate Register as appropriate.
+Where a risk materialises, it is managed as an issue which is also recorded on the Directorate and or Corporate Register.